Broad Authority With Built-In Limits

 This section does not relieve a custodial trustee from liability for a violation of section 14-9107.

-A.R.S. § 14-9108(B)In practice, this means a custodial trustee who mismanages property, fails to keep proper records, or commingles trust funds with personal assets can be held liable, regardless of how broad their general powers may be.
-The authority to act comes paired with the duty to act responsibly.
+A.R.S. § 14-9108(B)In practice, a trustee who mismanages property, fails to keep records, or mixes trust funds with personal assets can be held liable.
+The authority to act comes paired with the duty to act well.